 What Evidence Insurers Usually Ask For in Cyber Claims

-Cyber claims are evidence-heavy because the insurer is trying to answer several questions at once: what happened, when did it happen, what did it affect, what did it cost, and which parts of that cost are actually covered by the policy.
-Businesses that prepare a disciplined evidence file usually navigate the process more smoothly than those that rely on memory and scattered emails.
+Cyber claims are evidence-heavy because insurers must answer several questions at once: what happened, when it happened, what systems or data were affected, what the response cost, and which parts of that cost are actually covered by the policy.
+Businesses that maintain a clear evidence record during an incident generally move through the claims process far more smoothly than those relying on scattered emails, incomplete notes, or reconstructed timelines.

 Incident timeline